legumeinfo/gcv/README.md

 If you used an instance of GCV in your work or deployed it as part of you site, please consider citing the manuscript to help support maintenance and further development:

 Cleary, Alan, and Andrew Farmer.
 "Genome Context Viewer: visual exploration of multiple annotated genomes using microsynteny." _Bioinformatics_, Volume 34, Issue 9, 01 May 2018, Pages 1562&ndash;1564, [https://doi.org/10.1093/bioinformatics/btx757](https://doi.org/10.1093/bioinformatics/btx757).

+GCV is also on Zenodo if you want to cite a specific version of the software: https://doi.org/10.5281/zenodo.6823352